- What better to start this page than with the Eight Melodies?

 Claus: I'm sorry it turned out like this.
 I'm really happy you could be with me just before the end...
 Thanks.
 Dad.
 I'm sorry I didn't listen to you.
 I'm going to where Mom is now.

-There is the moment you find the Real Bat.
-This might sound corny, it feels like Ness was right there with Lucas, lending him strength.
+- The moment you find the Real Bat.
+Although perhaps a bit corny to say, it feels like Ness is right there with Lucas, lending him strength.